Please take time to read and understand these rules.

 Foul or abusive language aimed the event team will not be tolerated.
 Such action will result with a penalty.
 If a stage has to be cancelled for any reason all stage times will be void.

-The Sport category will race on a shorter lap with less stages.
+The Challenger category will race on a shorter lap with less stages.
 Some stages may be modified or have different starts than the main race to make it easier to ride.
 Some stages may also be the same as the main race.
 Like the main race course details will not be released until the weekend of each race.
 There will be no podium and no series points as the focus is on fun and taking part.

 0930-1300 – Registration